alexey-dc/rack_experiments/02_puma_basic/README.md

 1060: 8
 ```

 Excellent.
 EXCELLENT!
-This tells me that... the *sibling threads do indeed share state*.
+This tells me that... the *sibling threads do indeed share global state*.
 I wish I didn't find that out by accident earlier already, because this is the paragraph where I am blown away by my discovery.

 I got real nice outputs - we made it as high as 9, so the counting was done correctly.
 Perhaps it's no accident?
 Perhaps I get thread-safe increments??